-- 3 cups orange juice
+- 6 cups orange juice

-- Triple sec (optional)
+- Optional: Triple sec (like Cointreau)

 - The mimosa tastes best with high-quality orange juice.
 Use pulp-free juice and buy juice that says it's not from concentrate.

 If you want to customize your mimosas, there are a lot of add-ins that work well.
 If you are hosting a party, prepare a mimosa bar and allow guests to concoct their own special drink.
 A fancy touch could include printing up simple recipes (perhaps with your own made-up names) so guests know what mixers work best.
 Try any of these for a fun twist on a classic drink:

-- St. Germain: the elderflower liqueur adds a subtle and sophisticated flavor
+- St. Germain: The elderflower liqueur adds a subtle and sophisticated flavor

-- Orange blossom water or rose water: a non-alcoholic addition that brings a floral flavor to the drink
+- Orange Blossom Water or Rose Water: A non-alcoholic addition that brings a floral flavor to the drink

-- Grenadine: this classic red mixer produces a sunset effect in the drink.
-Add just a splash to avoid a super sweet drink
+- Grenadine: This classic red mixer produces a sunset effect in the drink.
+Add just a splash to avoid a super sweet drink.